jahredhope/github-action-demo/README.md

 - Automated versioning and release notes with [Changesets](https://github.com/changesets/changesets)
 - Bundling with [@vercel/ncc](https://github.com/vercel/ncc)
-- Compiling and committing to alternative branches to avoid committing assets in history
+- Compiling and committing by tag.
+Avoiding adding built assets to the commit history and allowing flexible version selection.

 ## Usage